pjfanning/akka-http-session/README.md

 The basic directives enable you to set, read and invalidate the session.
 To create a new client-side session (create and set a new session cookie), you need to use the `setSession` directive.
 See how it's done in [java](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/SetSessionJava.java) and [scala](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/SetSessionScala.scala).

-Note that when using cookies, their size is limited to 4KB, so you shouldn't put too much data in there (the signature takes about 50 characters).
+Note that when usingValue cookies, their size is limited to 4KB, so you shouldn't put too much data in there (the signature takes about 50 characters).

 You can require a session to be present, optionally require a session or get a full description of possible session decode outcomes.